-Walk through campus and you'll see a giant, ninety-eight-ton, Knox dolomite rock serving as a communication hub and palette of expression for the UT community.
-Unearthed in the 1960s, the Rock is a geological message board of every color.
-It changes often with hellos and goodbyes, birthday wishes, sports championships, marriage proposals, and political endorsements.
+A 98-ton chunk of Knox dolomite known as the Rock serves as a communication hub and palette for the UT community.
+Unearthed in the 1960s, the Rock is a message board that changes often with hellos and goodbyes, birthday wishes, sports championships, marriage proposals, and political endorsements.
 Pretty much anything goes.
 It is so iconic, even the independent campus radio station, WUTK-FM, shares its namesake.
 It's called 90.3 The Rock, and it plays—what else?—rock music.

-The ritual of Torch Night began in 1925 and continues every fall with each new freshman class.
-Every fall, the chancellor and administration assemble to officially declare the new students part of the student body.
-Candles are lit to symbolize the "Torch of Preparation" being provided to the new Volunteers.
+The freshman class has been celebrating Torch Night since 1925.
+The fall ceremony includes the chancellor declaring the new class part of the student body and the passing of lit candles that symbolize the "Torch of Preparation."
 The first ceremony began with a bugler summoning freshmen toward Ayres Hall.
-As the class walked up the Hill, they stopped to give a yell for the sophomores and for the juniors, ultimately meeting the seniors at the top, where the underclassmen took an oath of loyalty to the university.
+As the class walked up the Hill, they stopped and called for the sophomores and juniors, before meeting the seniors at the top.
+Then the underclassmen took an oath of loyalty to the university.

-The Hill is symbolic of higher education in the state.
-UT, founded in downtown Knoxville in 1794 as Blount College, moved to the Hill in 1828 and quickly grew around it.
-The main part of UT's old campus stands on this rising bank above the north shore of the Tennessee River.
+Our institution was founded in downtown Knoxville in 1794 as Blount College and moved to the Hill in 1828.
+The main part of UT's old campus still stands on the Hill above the north shore of the Tennessee River.

-UT’s distinctive orange color was inspired by a small cluster of orange and white daisies on the Hill.
-In 1889, UT athletics association president Charles Moore spotted the flowers and chose the school’s colors in homage.
-The colors soon appeared on athletic uniforms and has permeated nearly every item in East Tennessee, from clothing to cars.
+A small cluster of orange and white daisies on the Hill inspired UT’s distinctive orange color.
+In 1889, UT athletics association president Charles Moore spotted the flowers and chose the school colors.
+They soon appeared on athletic uniforms and have since appeared on nearly every item in East Tennessee, from clothing to cars.

-UT’s official alma mater is "On a Hallowed Hill," but its unofficial theme song is the ever-popular "Rocky Top," written by Felice and Boudleaux Bryant in 1967, who wrote hits such as Buddy Holly's "Wake up, Little Susie" and the Everly Brothers’ "Bye, Bye Love."
-First played by the UT Pride of the Southland Band in 1972, “Rocky Top” quickly became a staple of every football game and was named one of the state’s official songs in 1982.
+UT’s unofficial theme song is "Rocky Top," written in 1967 by Felice and Boudleaux Bryant.
+They also wrote hits such as the Everly Brothers' "Wake up, Little Susie" and "Bye, Bye Love."
+UT's Pride of the Southland Band first played "Rocky Top" in 1972 during a football game.
+It quickly became a staple at UT games and was named one of the state’s official songs in 1982.

-The Vol Walk fuels an already charged day in Big Orange Country.
-About two hours before kickoff, the football team, dressed in suits, walk down Peyton Manning Pass and Phillip Fulmer Way into Neyland Stadium, allowing thousands of fans to see, cheer, and even high-five them.
-The team is trailed by the Pride of the Southland Band adding pep to the steps of the players and fans.
-The first Vol Walk was an unofficial one in 1989, but it was so popular with fans, it was made official the following year during the Alabama game under the helm of coach Johnny Majors.
+About two hours before kickoff, thousands of fans cheer on the Vols football team, dressed in suits, as they walk down Peyton Manning Pass and Phillip Fulmer Way into Neyland Stadium, followed by the Pride of the Southland Band.
+The Vol Walk began unofficially in 1989 and proved so popular it became an official tradition during the 1990 Alabama game under head coach Johnny Majors.

-Neyland Stadium seats 102,455 people, making it the third-largest non-racing stadium in the United States.
-It's been ranked as the best college football stadium by The Sporting News and as part of the best college football weekend experiences by Sports Illustrated.
-It had humble beginnings, though.
-In 1921, it started as simply a field with just the Western stands.
-The university ran out of money, and students and faculty were recruited to finish the project.
-The playing surface, Watkins-Shields Field, is named after the original donors, Andrew Poyar, Colonel W.S.
+Neyland Stadium, the fourth largest in the nation, is consistently ranked one of the best college football stadiums and home of fan traditions.
+The area where the stadium stands was completed in 1921 as a simple field with the western stands.
+After the university ran out of money for the project, students and faculty were recruited to finish it.
+The playing surface, Shields-Watkins Field, is named after the original donors, Andrew Poyar, Colonel W.S.
 Shields, and Alice Watkins-Shields.
-The stadium is named after UT's most winning coach, General Robert Neyland, who not only coached from 1926 to 1952, but also spearheaded the stadium's first major expansion.
-His forward-thinking plans have been included in every expansion since.
-Today, a nine-foot, nearly 1,500-pound bronze statue of General Neyland kneels between gates 15A and 17 in the general's honor.
+The stadium is named after UT's winningest head coach, General Robert Neyland, who coached from 1926-1952 and spearheaded the stadium's first major expansion.
+A nine-foot, nearly 1,500-pound bronze statue of General Neyland is located between gates 15A and 17.